RockmanEXEZone/chaudloader/README.md

 ## For mod developers

-Mods consists of two required files in a directory inside the `mods` folder:
+Mods consists of the following files in a directory inside the `mods` folder:

--   `info.toml`: Metadata about your mod.
+-   `info.toml`: **Required.** Metadata about your mod.
 It should look something like this:

     ```toml
     title = "my cool mod"